Zasilkovna/WooCommerce/packetery/readme.txt

 = 1.0.7 =
 * Fixed: the label print page displays a message to the user if no suitable orders are selected
 * Fixed: Some environments caused error due PHPDocs being removed by OPCache.
+* Fixed: Order list filters can now be combined.

 = 1.0.6 =
 * Updated: carrier settings page errors highlighted